bmartin1/bmartin1.github.io/_projects/5_project.markdown

 1. Lemaitre, Guillaume, Olivier Houix, Nicolas Misdariis, and Patrick Susini.
 "Listener expertise and sound identification influence the categorization of environmental sounds."
 Journal of Experimental Psychology: Applied 16, no. 1 (2010): 16.
 2. VanDerveer, Nancy Jean.
 Ecological acoustics: Human perception of environmental sounds.
 Cornell University, 1979.

+Date: Published on May 2021 from work done during my PhD between 2015-2020.

 <!--